LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D2-MoreNewES6Features.md

 let sum = numbers.reduce(function(accumulator, currentValue) {
   return accumulator + currentValue;
-}, 0);
+}, 0);  // 0 is the initial value

 // Expected output: 15, the sum of numbers in the array console.log(sum);
 ```

-The variable `accumulator` is the accumulated total previously returned in the last invocation of the callback function, or on the first invocation, the initial value.
+The variable `accumulator` is the accumulated total previously returned in the last call to the callback function, or on the first call, the initial value.
 The `currentValue` is the current element being processed in the array.
-The `0` after the callback function is the initial value set for the accumulator.
+The `0` after the callback function is the initial value assignmed to `accumulator`.
+(You can omit the  initial value parameter in which case the first element of the array will be used as an initial value.)

 ### `forEach`